1. React Native

 }

-When barcode(s) are successfully scanned, the onBarcodeScan event handler is called:
+When barcode(s) are successfully scanned, the onBarcodeScan event handler is called with enhanced metadata for each barcode:

 import VisionSdkView from 'react-native-vision-sdk'